net-zero-dri/net-zero-dri.github.io/proof-of-concept.md

 permalink: /proof-of-concept/
 ---

+**The below text was used as information to prompt ideas ahead of our sandpit events.**

 The UKRI Net Zero DRI Scoping project will fund a selection of proof-of-concept studies to provide evidence to support design of the UKRI Net Zero DRI Roadmap by:
 * analysing the implementation of carbon and energy efficiency measures in existing data centres, and
 * determining potential advantages of additional measures or collaboration with existing UKRI funded activities, such as the STFC-led ‘Net-Zero Living Laboratory’.